BaseMax/gregorian_to_jalali/README.md

 2 years ago, I created a repository to archive minimal solution for convert a gregorian date to jalali [PHPJalaliDate avaiable at here](https://github.com/BaseMax/PHPJalaliDate).

-But here, I want to keep minimal solution for most programming languages.
+But here, Want to keep minimal solution for most programming languages.
 I think in most case we not need a very large library just to convert a date, so these solutions can help everyone in that way.

 ## Contribute